arindas/laminarmq/README.md

 partition_id_2 = (topic_id_1, partition_idx_0)

-[L] := leader
-[F] := follower

-The exact numerical ids don't have any pattern; there can be multiple topics, each of which can have multiple partitions.
 ```
+>The exact numerical ids don't have any pattern with respect to partition_id and topic_id; there can
+>be multiple topics, each of which can have multiple partitions (identified by partition_idx).

 … alternatively: